Siege of Taiz: 2016

-BBC reported on February 22, a video footage had emerged showing AQAP fighting in the battle alongside pro-Hadi fighters.
-The pro-Hadi coalition of Sunni governments have however denied co-operating with the extremists.
+BBC reported on February 22 that video footage had emerged showing members of Al Qaeda in the Arabian Peninsula (AQAP) fighting in the battle alongside pro-Hadi fighters.
+The pro-Hadi coalition of Sunni governments has however denied co-operating with the extremists.
 According to humanitarian organizations, 58 civilians, and 269 others were injured in February by the fighting in Taiz.

-On 12 March, pro-government fighters made a significant progress in Taiz, by capturing several districts, and government buildings and ousted many Houthi fighters from the area.
+On 12 March, pro-government fighters made significant progress in Taiz, by capturing several districts, and government buildings and ousted many Houthi fighters from the area.

 On 17 March, humanitarian aid arrived in the recaptured part of Taiz.

 On 19 March, Houthi fighters attacked pro-Hadi fighters in the recaptured part of the city.
 Yemeni security and medical officials said 35 fighters had been killed in clashes between Shiite rebels and pro-government forces in Taiz.
 The officials said that Houthis were trying to retake the western part of the city, while the Saudi-led coalition launched more than a dozen airstrikes to prevent Houthis from advancing.

-On 22 March, at least 39 Houthis were killed and dozens others injured when Houthis recaptured Taiz from pro-government forces.
+On 22 March, at least 39 Houthis were killed and dozens injured when Houthis recaptured Taiz from pro-government forces.
 Over the weekend, at least 55 people, including civilians, were killed in two days of intense fighting in and around the city.

-On 24 March, Houthis escalated their offensive by recapturing the lost part of Taiz and some strategical roads that lead to Aden.
-The Houthis built walls to prevent the Hadi loyalists reinforcements from arriving in the city.
+On 24 March, Houthis escalated their offensive by recapturing the lost part of Taiz and some strategic roads that lead to Aden.
+The Houthis built walls to prevent the Hadi loyalists' reinforcements from arriving in the city.
 Meanwhile, 13 trucks carrying humanitarian aid, arrived in the part of Taiz recaptured by the government.

 On 25 March, according to reports, 14 civilians were killed by the Saudi-led coalition inside the Houthi held part of Taiz.

 Houthi forces and allied forces loyal to former president Saleh seized control of the center of Al Wazi'iyah District in southwestern Taiz governorate on April 1.

 A ceasefire in Taiz was agreed upon by the opposing forces and enforced on 11 April.
 One violation was reported by residents and local journalists who said that the Houthis shelled residential areas and a military base after midnight.

 On 17 April, an agreement was reached between the Houthis and the loyalists to reinforce the ceasefire on all fronts in the city.